 The evolution of architectural education in India has been marked by significant changes to meet the evolving demands of the field and society.
 Pedagogical advancements have been instrumental in enriching the educational journey for students.
 The integration of technology and software tools has brought about a paradigm shift in how architects conceptualize and present their designs.
 Moreover, there has been a noticeable emphasis on sustainable and green architecture, prompting the inclusion of ecological concepts and methodologies in the curriculum.

 In addition to these developments, a move towards interdisciplinary studies has emerged, encompassing subjects like urban planning and professional practice.
+Regional planning has also become an important component of the curriculum, playing a key role in shaping innovative academic programs and research initiatives within the Department of Architecture and Regional Planning.
 This multidisciplinary approach aims to equip students with a comprehensive understanding of the architectural landscape, preparing them for the complexities of real-world architectural challenges.
 By embracing these changes, architectural education in India continues to evolve, ensuring that future architects are well-equipped to address contemporary societal needs while upholding innovative design principles and sustainable practices.

 Incorporating Technology and Software Tools